In this lesson students will:

 This lesson addresses the following essential questions:

-Watch segment 14:45-25;00.
+Watch segment 14:45-25:00 of The Armenian Genocide.
 Before viewing this clip, ask students to divide a page into two columns.
 In one column, students should record any historical facts that they think are important.
 In the other column, students should record any words or images that are especially interesting or disturbing.
 To encourage students to take notes, you might suggest that students record five entries on each column.

 Have students share their responses in pairs, groups, or as a whole group.
 To review some of the historical information in the film, divide the class into groups and challenge them to identify at least five different steps that the Young Turks took in their efforts to exterminate the Armenians to achieve their goal of "Turkey for the Turks."